sjovic/library/tech9/day2/README.md

-Day 3 Adding persistance layer to the project, JDBC Template, JavaPersistanceApi JPA, validation
+Day 2 Adding persistence layer to the project, JDBC Template, JavaPersistenceApi JPA, validation
 ================================================================================================

-Adding persistance layer
+Adding persistence layer
 ------------------------

 In continuation of developing the library project, today we will implement the persistance